UbiquityDotNET/Ubiquity.NET.Versioning/docfx/build-tasks/index.md

 > who are aware of the change and those who use this library to set an explicit build meta data
 > string.
 (Principle of least surprise for what this library can control).
 >
-> The default OPT-OUT behavior is to use the Repository ID (usually a GIT commit hash).
-This
+> The default .NET build behavior is to use the Repository ID (usually a GIT commit hash).
-> is appended with a leading `+` if one isn't already in the `InformationalVersion` property.
-If
+> This is appended with a leading `+` if one isn't already in the `InformationalVersion`
-> build metadata is already included (Like from use of this task) the id is appended using a `.`
+> property.
+If build metadata is already included (Like from use of this task) the id is
-> instead.
-Unless the project has opted out of this behavior by setting the property as
+> appended using a `.` instead.
+So it is ALWAYS appended unless the project has opted out of
-> previously described.
+> this behavior by setting the property as previously described.
 >
->Thus, it is ***strongly recommended*** that projects using this package OPT-OUT
+> Thus, it is ***strongly recommended*** that projects using this package OPT-OUT
 > of the new behavior.